pennychase/GettingCleaningDataProject/README.md

 - test -- the test set (30% of the data)
 - train -- the training set (70% of the data)

-test and train are similarly structured directories containing both the actual accelerometer and gyroscope signal data (in the Inertial Signals directory) and measurements on that data.
+test and train are similarly structured directories containing both the actual accelerometer and gyroscope signal data (in the Inertial Signals directory) and computed variables from the signal data.
 The latter data set is the raw data for the project.

 The test data contains 2947 rows and the training data contains 7352 rows.
 Each row consists of a 561-feature vector with time and frequency variables for each subject engaging in a specified activity.
 Each data set is spread across three files: